Nonlinear Ringdowns as Sources and Detectors of Quantum Gravitational Waves: Ringdown nonlinearities as detectors

 The most general Gaussian single-mode states consist of displaced-squeezed-thermal states defined in terms of a displacement amplitude $ h = \vert h \vert e^{i\theta} $, a squeezing parameter $ \xi = re^{i\phi} $ and mean thermal occupation number $ \Bar{n}$ \cite{weedbrook2012gaussian}.
 For these states,

 The first term on the r.h.s. is due to the coherent displacement of the GW and is the only term present for coherent states.
 In contrast, the second term depends on non-coherent properties of the state, the mean thermal occupation number $ \bar{n} $ and squeezing parameter $ \xi$.
-Note the non-coherent term is accompanied by an exponential enhancement characteristic of squeezing~\cite{guerreiro2020gravity, parikh2021a, parikh2021b, guerreiro2022quantum, chawla2023quantum, bak2023quantum}.
+Note the non-coherent term is accompanied by an exponential enhancement characteristic of squeezing~\cite{guerreiro2020gravity, parikh2021b}.

 As we have seen, interferometric detectors are sensitive to the mean GW quadratures [see \eqref{optical_phase}].
 Eq. \eqref{quadrature} is interesting, as it shows that SHG encodes information on the covariance of $ a $ in the mean quadrature of $ b $, which can be read-out by interferometric detectors.
 Detection of $ \langle Q_{b}(t) \rangle $ by standard GW observations could therefore signal deviations of mode $ a $ from a coherent state.
+For a discussion on the detectability of quadratic QNMs see \cite{yi2024nonlinear}.